indiainvestments/content/content/excel/using-external-data-working-with-csv-format/process-for-estimating-tax.md

 Say, an investor is buying 10 units every month, from 2018 January, to 2020 December.
 That's a total 36 month period.

-At the end of December 2020, $$24 \times 10 = 240$$ units purchased between January 2018 and December 2019, are eligible for LTCG.
+At the end of December 2020, 24 × 10 = 240 units purchased between January 2018 and December 2019, are eligible for LTCG.

 Now assume that in 2020, at some point, this investor has also sold 54 units.

-Then, at that point, they’ve $$240 - 54 = 186$$ units available for LTCG-eligible redemption.
+Then, at that point, they’ve 240 - 54 = 186 units available for LTCG-eligible redemption.

 What were the purchase price(s) for these 186 units?